-Just like insurance, you hope to never need your Crisis Management plan.
+Just like insurance, you hope to never need your Crisis Management protocols.
 But if something goes wrong without a plan in place, the situation can get out of hand very fast.

 The best way to handle bad press is to avoid bad press.

-A crisis communications plan aids quick response, clear thinking and inclusiveness in pressure situations to mitigate (or reduce) potential public relations damage.
-The focus is on presenting the situation in the best possible light with a clear and concise message from a singular authority figure.
-Advanced planning, training and decision making take emotional responses out and keep the process fact based.
+Crisis communications protocols (not static plans) aid quick responses and clear thinking in pressure situations to mitigate (or reduce) potential public relations damage.
+The focus is on presenting the situation with a clear and concise message from a singular authority figure as transparently as possible.
+Advanced planning, training and decision making take emotional responses out and keep the process fact based and common sense.

 • Identifying potential crisis and responses

 • Materials that need to be produced before a crisis